nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 1a1.
 JeeqTracker shows an error message.

         Use case resumes at 1.
 * 3a.
-User fails to provide all necessary details to create a Company.
+User fails to provide all necessary details to create a Remark.
     * 3a1.
 JeeqTracker shows an error message.

         Use case resumes at 2.